 Spirit of the OutbackFor a realistic up front view of Queensland's captivating outback, take a trip from Brisbane to Longreach on the Spirit of the Outback.
 This 24 hour journey travels west from Rockhampton, passing through the heritage towns of Blackwater, Emerald and Barcaldine before arriving in Longreach, home to the Australian Stockman's Hall of Fame and Qantas Founders Museum.
 Accommodation includes sleeping berths (for one, two or three people) or seats.
 The sleeping berths feature a range of amenities to ensure a comfortable journey, including bedding, wash basins, wardrobes and access to shower facilities.
 Meals can be purchased on board.

 Schedule: Twice weekly departures from Brisbane (Tuesdays and Saturdays) and from Longreach (Mondays and Thursdays).
-You can even take your car with you, using QR's Motorail service.

 The Spirit of QueenslandWhether you're travelling for business or pleasure the Spirit of Queensland is a comfortable and convenient way to access Queensland's coastal destinations.
 Travelling between Brisbane and Cairns, the 'Spirit' fleet features personal entertainment, power points for laptops and computer games, a club car and dining service.
 The Spirit of Queensland offers business-style seating for all passengers, and 'Rail Beds'.
 Meals can be purchased on board.

 Schedule: The Spirit of Queensland departs five times weekly from Brisbane and Cairns.